Who We Are

 Becca Hurowitz is the co-founder and CEO of Givver, a philanthropic matchmaking organization that focuses on equity and joy for funders and grantees alike.
 After 25 years in the nonprofit, fundraising, and strategic planning space, Becca is dedicated to revolutionizing the philanthropic landscape for the Next Generation.

-Prior to the pandemic, Becca was the Director of Campaigns & Missions at the Jewish Federation of Greater Pittsburgh for 10 years, as well as working in the JCC movement.
-She is a skilled fundraiser and community builder and has led educational travel experiences to Israel, Argentina, Cuba, Prague, Budapest, Morocco and more.
+Prior to starting Givver with her lifelong best friend, Becca was the CEO of Vibe Israel USA, the North American arm of an Israeli nonprofit dedicated to connecting the Next Gen with Israel through social media.
+She was the Director of Campaigns & Missions at the Jewish Federation of Greater Pittsburgh for 10 years, as well as working in the JCC movement.
+Becca has led educational travel experiences to Israel, Argentina, Cuba, Prague, Budapest, Morocco and more.

 Marla Werner